microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 1: Setup to monitor Azure SQL Database**

-TODO: Joe Sack says to look at Azure Monitor for alerting.43 (37)
+TODO: Do we have them setup Azure Alert Monitoring.
+I've tried this but it seems to lag when the problem actually happens.
+Chatting with Joe Sack about this.

 >**TIP**: To open a script file in the context of a database in SSMS, click on the database in Object Explorer and then use the File/Open menu in SSMS.